- Apply to UW

-The University of Wyoming College of Business has selected its panel of judges for the 23rd annual John P. Ellbogen $50K Entrepreneurship Competition.
+The University of Wyoming College of Business has selected the panel of judges for the 2021 John P. Ellbogen $50K Entrepreneurship Competition.

-The judges will volunteer their time and expertise to judge student business plans, with each business vying for a share of $50,000 in prize money.
+The five judges have volunteered their time and expertise to judge the nine student business plans, each vying for a share of $50,000 in prize money.

 The judges are:

 -- Kim DeVore is president of Jonah Bank of Wyoming and a founding director when the bank was chartered in July 2006.
 Through her high school DECA program, DeVore began her banking career in 1988 with Valley National Bank.
 She has filled almost every role within banking, including teller, operations, new accounts, cash management, loan assistant, securities sales, commercial lender, compliance officer and various regional management roles.

 -- Spencer Garland is an experienced power generation engineer and serial real estate investor/manager.
 Garland currently serves as the generation engineering manager for Tri-State Generation and Transmission Association Inc. in Westminster, Colo.
 Previously, Spencer has worked as a turbine/generator engineer and reliability engineer at two large power stations.
 He also has a decade of philanthropic experience through his service on the John P. Ellbogen Foundation Board of Directors, where he currently is the vice president.
 Spencer received his bachelor’s degree and master’s degree in mechanical engineering, both from UW.

 -- Thomas Kinder, a senior medical device/health care executive with successful experience in startups, early-stage and profit generating companies all the way to exit.
 Kinder is founder and CEO of three companies; CEO for a turnaround company; and has experience in the medical device industry since 1990.